 Growth in number of customers- this variable was rated satisfactory on average (mean=2.79), hence confirming that the small and medium enterprises' products and services always provide high degree of convenience to customers and have always maintained a rigorous customer focus.
 This is in line with Zachary (2010) who noted that in the SME sector, the growth in number of customers can also be indicated by clients directly advised in the business centre, either on a day by day basis or weekly or monthly or annually and also the number of clients who have been exactly serviced through the provision of various business services.
 Some customers also come not for direct services but to get some guidance or information either by a personal visit, by telephone or visiting the enterprise websites for four minutes or more (Zachary, 2010).

-5.1.3 Relationship between Microfinance Services and the Growth of SMEs in Kampala
+5.1.3 Relationship between Microfinance policies and financial performance of SMEs in Kisoro municipality

-Regarding the relationship between microfinance services and the growth of SMEs in Kampala, the findings also indicated a positive and significant relationship between microfinance services and growth of small and medium enterprises in Kampala, Uganda, this is because the sig-value was less than 0.05 (Sig=0.000), hence implying that improvement in access of microfinance services increases the level of growth of small and medium enterprises in Kampala, Uganda and failure to access microfinance services reduces growth of small and medium enterprises in Kampala, Uganda.
+Regarding the relationship between microfinance policies and the growth of SMEs in Kisoro municipality, the findings also indicated a positive and significant relationship between microfinance policies and financial performance in Kisoro municipality, Uganda, this is because the sig-value was less than 0.05 (Sig=0.000), hence implying that improvement in access of microfinance policies increase the level of financial performance in Kisoro municipality, Uganda and failure to access microfinance policies reduce financial performance in Kisoro municipality, Uganda.

-This finding is also in line with Nieman et al (2003) who noted that the small and medium business growth includes the extent to which SME generates significant positive cash flows or carnings, which increase at significantly faster rates.
+This finding is also in line with Nieman et al (2003) who noted that the small and medium business growth includes the extent to which SME generates significant positive cash flows or earnings, which increase at significantly faster rates.
 There are several indicators of SME growth such as profitability, sales growth, growth in number of customers, increase in number of workers employed and so on and all these can be affected by microfinance services.
 Profitability is one of the important measures of growth that must be considered as it is unlikely that firm growth can be sustained without profits being available for reinvestment in the firm.
 Growth along this dimension can be considered in terms of net profit margins or return on assets.
 If we take the definition of enterprise as the creation of rents through innovation (Stewart, 1991) where rents are defined as above average earnings relative to competitors, then profitability measures are particularly attractive.
 This also implies that economic success is required by high performance firms.